prpole/dissertation/throughput/main.md

 result.
 Comparing the sets of verbs, the division of labor is clear: Nadia does the thinking, the robots do the work.

-No surprises here.
-But it's important that the robots are more intelligent than mere tools.
-The ability to "clear a path," imagined from a programmer's perspective like Nadia's, would require an ability to take in and synthesize feedback (literally, debris) encountered along the way.
-The division of labor Robinson imagines, then, relies on networks of communication for the transmission of instructions and complex intelligent systems to allow those instructions to stay on a high level of abstraction.[^ln-loa] This latter point is important, because maintaining a high level of abstraction in communicating instructions to a machine keeps those instructions in the language of the human imagination.
-The experience of reading these moments in Robinson's fiction is that we assume any concrete transformation to the environment that can be imagined can be made to happen.
+No surprises there.
+But it's important to note that the robots are more intelligent than mere tools.
+The ability to "clear a path," imagined from a programmer's perspective like Nadia's, would require an ability to take in and synthesize feedback (in this case, debris) encountered along the way, freeing the programmer from the necessity of accounting for each rock along the way, as she would in, say, a bulldozer.
+The division of labor Robinson imagines therefore relies on networks of communication for the transmission of instructions and complex intelligent systems to allow those instructions to stay on a high level of abstraction, excluding the minutiae of each step.[^ln-loa] This latter point is important, because maintaining a high level of abstraction in communicating instructions to a machine keeps those instructions in the language of the human imagination.
+As readers of these moments in Robinson's fiction, we come to assume any concrete transformation to the environment that can be imagined can be made to happen because the language of action and imagination are kept on the same plane.

 Though this particularly violent moment of transformation is useful in revealing the narrative mechanism of thought and transformation, in most ways